learn-co-curriculum/ruby-objects-has-many-readme/README.md

 ```

 So, with `Song.all`, if we have an `Artist` instance like `lil_nas_x` or `rick`,
-we can retrieve all the songs associated with an artist.
+we can retrieve all the songs associated with that artist.
 We can incorporate this
 directly into our `Artist` class, replacing the implementation of the `#songs`
 method so that it _selects_ instead of returning the `@songs` instance variable: